alexjust-data/AWS-Certified-Data-Engineer/sections/01_Storage.md

 ## EC2 Instance Storage Section

+Welcome to this section where we will look at the different storage options for EC2 instances.

+### EBS (Elastic Block Store)

 **What’s an EBS Volume?**

-Welcome to this section where we will look at the different storage options for EC2 instances.
 So first, the most important ones are going to be EBS volumes, so let's define what they are.
 An EBS volume stands for Elastic Block Store.
 It's a network drive that you can attach to your instances while they run.
 And we've been using them without even knowing.
 These EBS volumes allow us to persist data even after the instance is terminated, and that's the whole purpose.
 We can recreate an instance and mount the same EBS volume from before, and we'll get back our data.
 That is very helpful.
 So these EBS volumes, at the CCP level, can only be mounted to one instance at a time.
 And when you create an EBS volume, it is bound to a specific availability zone.
 That means that you cannot have an EBS volume created in, for example, US-EAST-1A, attached to an instance in US-EAST-1B.
 We'll see this in the diagram in a second.
 So how do you think of EBS volumes?
 Well, you can think of them as network USB sticks.
 So it's a USB stick that you can take from a computer and put in another computer, but you actually don't physically put it in a computer.
 It's attached through the network.
 The feature gives us 30 gigabytes of free EBS storage of type general purpose, SSD or magnetic, per month.
 And in this course, we'll be using this with the GP2 or GP3 volumes.

 * An `EBS (Elastic Block Store) Volume` is a `network` drive you can attach to your instances while they run
 * It allows your instances to persist data, even after their termination